chinempc/Student-Service-Database/README.md

 # Student Service Database

 ## Purpose
-Practice software desighn skills with a fairly simple problem.
+Practice software design skills with a fairly simple problem.

 ## Languages
 The program will be done in C# and SQL.